Nano-scaffold: Mechanism of tissue regeneration using nanoscaffolds

 Nano-scaffolding is very small, 100 times smaller than the human hair and is built out of biodegradable fibers.
 The use of this scaffolding allows more effective use of stem cells and quicker regeneration.
 Electrospun nanofibers are prepared using microscopic tubes that range between 100 and 200 nanometers in diameter.
 These entangle with each other in the form of a web as they're produced.
 Electrospinning allows the construction of these webs to be controlled in the sense of the tube's diameter, thickness, and the material being used.
 Nano-scaffolding is placed into the body at the site where the regeneration process will occur.
 Once injected, stem cells are added to the scaffolding.
 Stem cells that are attached to a scaffold are shown to be more successful in adapting to their environment and performing the task of regeneration.
 The nerve ends in the body will attach to the scaffolding by weaving in-between the openings.
 This will cause them to act as a bridge to connect severed sections.
 Over time the scaffolding will dissolve and safely exit the body leaving healthy nerves in its place.

 This technology is the combination of stem cell research and nanotechnology.
-The ability to be able to repair damaged nerves is the greatest challenge and prize for many researchers as well as a huge step for the medical field.
-This would allow doctors to repair nerves damaged in an extreme accident, like third degree burns.
+The ability to be able to repair damaged nerves is a great challenge for many researchers as well as a step forward for the medical field.
+This would allow doctors to repair nerves damaged in an accident, like third degree burns.
 The technology however, is still in its infancy and is still not capable of regenerating complex organs like a heart, although it can already be used to create skin, bone and nails.
 Nano scaffolding has been shown to be four to seven times more effective in keeping the stem cells alive in the body, which would allow them to perform their job more effectively.
 This technology can be used to save limbs that would otherwise need amputation.
 Nanoscaffolding provides a large surface area for the material being produced, along with changeable chemical and physical properties.
 This allows them to be applicable in many different types of technological fields.